Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 ### Test Session 1: Initial Gameplay

-**Participants:** 2 users not on team (Alex and Jordan)
+**Participants:** Alex and Jordan

-**Before Testing - What they expected:**
-- Alex: "Probably like a buzzer game?
-Press when you see the answer?"
-- Jordan: "Maybe count clicks like a clicker?
-But competitive somehow."

 **Setup:**
-- 3 Raspberry Pis with buttons
+- 2 Raspberry Pis with buttons
 - Laptop showing game on projector
 - Participants given no instructions initially

 **What happened:**

 **Round 1 (Learning):**
-- Image showed for 3 seconds - both started counting
-- Alex: "Wait, how many was that?"
+- Read the instruction carefully but still don't know when to press the button
 - Countdown started - confusion about what to do
 - Jordan pressed button randomly during countdown
-- Answer phase started - both pressed frantically
-- Alex pressed 12 times, Jordan pressed 15 times
-- Neither submitted (didn't know to hold)
 - Game timed out

 **Round 2 (With Instructions):**
-- Explained: "Press once per goose, hold 2 seconds to submit"
 - Both counted more carefully during image display
-- Alex pressed exactly 14 times, waited, then submitted at 3.2s
+- Alex pressed exactly 14 times over the 5-second period
-- Jordan pressed 13 times, realized mistake, pressed once more, submitted at 4.7s
+- Jordan pressed 13 times, then one more, finishing at 4.7s
-- Alex won with correct answer and faster time
+- Alex won with correct answer (14) and faster completion time (last press at 3.8s)

 **What surprised them:**

 **Alex:**
-- "I didn't expect to see everyone else's clicks in real-time - that made me nervous!"
-- "The hold-to-submit is clever, forces you to commit"
-- "Watching the countdown after the image disappears was stressful"
+- "Not knowing if I'm ahead or behind made it nerve-wracking"
+- "The reveal at the end was dramatic - like waiting for test results"

 **Jordan:**
-- "I thought I could change my answer, but once you press, that's it"
-- "Seeing someone else at 14 clicks made me doubt myself"
+- "I kept second-guessing - did I press 13 or 14 times?"
+- "No way to change my answer once I pressed - had to commit"
-- "The physical button makes it more intense than keyboard"
+- "The physical button makes counting feel more real than keyboard"

 **What they would change:**

 **Alex's suggestions:**
-- "Show the image again very briefly at the start of answering phase"
+- Show one image example very briefly at the start of answering phase
-- "Maybe a practice round first?"
+- Maybe a practice round first?
-- "Option to restart just before submitting"
+- It's more like a switch game.

 **Jordan's suggestions:**
-- "Different difficulty levels with more/fewer geese"
+- Different difficulty levels with more/fewer geese
-- "Team mode - collaborate to get the right answer"
-- "Show a progress bar for the hold-to-submit"

 ### Test Session 2: Multi-Player Competition

-**Participants:** 3 users (Sam, Casey, Riley)
+**Participants:** 3 users (Sam, Casey, Xueer)

 **Setup:**
 - Each person with their own Pi and button
 - Game displayed on TV
 - Competitive atmosphere

-**Before Testing - What they expected:**
-- Sam: "Racing game?
-First to count wins?"
-- Casey: "Probably like Family Feud buzzer"
-- Riley: "Trivia game with counting?"

 **What happened:**